 Light winds were gusting into the high teens in kph.
 Thin high cloud was spread across much of the sky.
 The artificial variety was there too - a long thick vapor trail extended from West to East almost as far as the eye could see.
 See the kite photo below!

 Temperature was in the high twenties (C).
 Pleasant weather!
 It's often very hot at this time of year in Adelaide.

-The first three images below were from the first flight, while the last two were from the second flight of the big Barn Door kite.
+The first 3 images below were from the first flight, while the last one was from the second flight of the big Barn Door kite.